quinn3905/SlayingZombiesWithNeuralNets/USERGUIDE.md

-PBefore you start using this project, make sure you have read INSTALLATION.md, installed all the necessary libraries, and placed all of our Python files (one if you are using the human version, three if you are using the Neural Network version) in the same folder.
+Before you start using this project, make sure you have read INSTALLATION.md, installed all the necessary libraries, and placed all of our Python files (one if you are using the human version, three if you are using the Neural Network version) in the same folder.

 #Human Version